 50% Lab reports.
-We expect you to follow a particular format for your research records, which is illustrated in this syllabus.
+You are expected to follow a particular format for your research records, which is illustrated in this syllabus.

 10% Laboratory performance.
-The TA in consultation with the instructor will assess this score, which will be based on proper use of instrumentation, good laboratory and leadership skills and observation of safety techniques.
+The TA in consultation with the instructor will assess this score, which will be based on proper use of instrumentation, good laboratory and leadership skills, taking experimental notes and observation of safety techniques.
 You are expected to arrive to the laboratory on time and be prepared.